patrickerich/ibex/integration/README.md

         FORCE=1 make -C integration vendor CFG=<cfg>

 - “No tool filelist found”
   Some backends don’t emit a filelist on `--setup`.
 The script triggers a minimal `--build` to flush it out.
-This may require Verilator (or change `TARGET` to a backend that emits on setup in your environment).
+This may require Verilator (or change `TARGET` to a backend that emits on setup).

+- Includes missing
+  Ensure your defines match your intended use:
+  - Add `DEFINES=VERILATOR` (or `SYNTHESIS`, `YOSYS`) when generating.
+  - Optionally set `INCLUDE_FALLBACK=project` to allow repo-wide unique basename search.

 - `ibex_config.py: error: unrecognized arguments`
   Flags must precede positionals.
 The script calls:
   `./util/ibex_config.py --config_filename <overlay> <CFG> fusesoc_opts`

-- Headers not found
-  The exporter marks headers by include dir membership and by extension.
-If your tree uses unusual header conventions, ensure your core/wrapper contributes correct `+incdir+…` in the tool filelist.

----

-## Versioning & licensing

-- Snapshots are Apache-2.0–licensed Ibex sources; preserve headers.
-- `METADATA.json` records the Ibex commit SHA and config for traceability.
-- Tag this repo when you cut a snapshot (e.g., `ibex-vendor/<cfg>/<YYYYMMDD>`).

 ---